JakeSteam/blog-programming/_posts/2018-10-22-developing-android-apps-with-firebase-cloud-firestore.md

 Note that this service is in beta, and is intended to replace the existing Cloud Datastore.
 [Google provides a full comparison](https://cloud.google.com/datastore/docs/firestore-or-datastore) to aid in choosing the most appropriate service.

 This post is part of [The Complete Guide to Firebase](/search?q=firebase).
-Throughout this tutorial, you’ll need access to the [Firebase Cloud Firestore dashboard](https://console.firebase.google.com/project/_/database), and the [official documentation](https://firebase.google.com/docs/firestore/quickstart) may be useful too.
+Throughout this tutorial, you'll need access to the [Firebase Cloud Firestore dashboard](https://console.firebase.google.com/project/_/database), and the [official documentation](https://firebase.google.com/docs/firestore/quickstart) may be useful too.

 ## Implementation